-Our Mission is to Glorify God the Father through the exaltation of Jesus Christ, His Son, by believing His promises and obeying His commands through the power of the Holy Spirit
+Our Mission is to Glorify God by making disciples of Jesus Christ in the power of the Holy Spirit.

 } } // -->

-Our Mission is to Glorify God the Father through the exaltation of Jesus Christ, His Son, by believing His promises and obeying His commands through the power of the Holy Spirit
+Our Mission is to Glorify God by making disciples of Jesus Christ in the power of the Holy Spirit.

 Cornerstone Baptist Church, located in Wylie, Texas, has committed itself to building an intimate, mature, doctrinally sound church that glorifies God through Christ-centered worship, self-sacrificial service, warm fellowship, expository preaching, and compassionate evangelism.
 If you share our concern for these issues and have been looking for a church with these priorities, we encourage you to consider Cornerstone.

 Our priority focuses on the glory of God through the proclamation of the gospel and the careful discipling of those who profess Christ as Lord and Savior.
 Not only do we seek to create a reverent and joyful worship experience, but our church provides a full graded Sunday School that makes a valuable contribution to the overall mission of Cornerstone.
 Furthermore, we seek to provide a strong support system for Christian families who presently face many difficulties that threaten marriages and parent/child relationships.
 We believe Christian families thrive in an environment where the church makes the preaching and teaching of the Bible our priority.